Illumina/strelka/docs/userGuide/README.md

 * RG (read group) tags are ignored -- each alignment file must represent one sample.
-* Alignments with basecall quality values greater than 70 will trigger a runtime error (these are not supported on the assumption that this indicates an offset error)
+* Alignments with basecall quality values greater than 70 will trigger a runtime error (these are not supported on the assumption that the high basecall quality indicates an offset error)

 ### VCF Files